 2. Can you help me with a mechanical problem?

 Often, a problem with a manual typewriter can be fixed at home with a little time, a little ingenuity, and some simple tools such as a screwdriver.
 For a few tips on mechanical repairs and restoration, see Basic Typewriter Restoration.
 For Will Davis's more extensive advice, see his Online Typewriter Support.
 But sometimes an expert's personal help is certainly needed.
 I cannot give you any expert advice, but I have a list of repair shops around the world that will work on manual typewriters.3.
 Where is my typewriter's serial number?

 It may take time to find it, and you may need a flashlight.
 You may need to move the carriage all the way to the left or right and look at the area revealed (especially on Royals); lift up the ribbon cover and peer at the inner frame of the machine (especially on Smith-Corona portables and '50s Remington portables); look in a corner of the slotted panel behind the keyboard (earlier Remington portables); or look at the bottom of the typewriter.
-Once you have found the serial number you can try looking up its date at The Typewriter Database, a site that lists serial numbers for many makes.4.
+Also check the areas on the frame to the left or right of the semicircular slotted segment.
+Once you have found the serial number, you can try looking up its date at The Typewriter Database, a site maintained by Ted Munk that lists serial numbers for many makes.4.
 Do you have a user's manual for my typewriter?